-If you’re looking to really “get away from it all” (you know… the news, the office, your roommate) follow these three steps: Get to Portland, Maine, drive up the coast 60 miles to New Harbor, and hop on a boat.
+If you’re looking to really “get away from it all” follow these steps: Get to Portland, Maine (and complete the mandatory quarantine), drive up the coast 60 miles to New Harbor, and hop on a boat.
 After an hour or so cruising through the frigid Atlantic waters, you’ll land on Monhegan Island.
-It barely covers a square mile of ocean.
-It’s home to a year-round population of less than 50 artists, fishermen, and hardy residents who hunker down during Maine’s harsh winters.
-Those numbers swell in the summer, when the island butterflys from a North of the Wall-esque rock into the golden beaut that inspired artists like Edward Hopper and Andrew Wyeth.
+Covering a scant square mile of ocean, it’s home to a year-round population of less than 50 artists, fishermen, and hardy residents who hunker down during Maine’s harsh winters and welcome visitors in the golden summer.

 Revillagigedo Island, Alaska

-Black bears, brown bears, salmon runs, salmon-colored homes on stilts
+Black bears, brown bears, salmon runs, salmon-colored stilt houses